 Sometimes you need just a small amount of yarn for your project; you might be making a toy and you need a little accent color for a small detail, or maybe you need just enough yarn for one stripe, or a few small balls for colorwork.
 In this video, Jen Lucas demonstrates how to wind a small center-pull ball of yarn by hand in two different sizes.

-Jen talks about how you might want a slightly larger ball of yarn- to make a swatch or for another slightly larger project.
+Jen talks about how you might want a slightly larger ball of yarn to make a swatch or for another slightly larger project.
 She explains that although the process is still the same, you can use four fingers instead of two to create a larger center-pull ball.
-To begin, place yarn between center two fingers, then wrap around 2 fingers at a time (in the same figure eight pattern) to make longer loops.
+To begin, place the yarn in the center of two fingers, then wrap around two fingers at a time (in the same figure-eight pattern) to make longer loops.

 Winding your own small balls of yarn is fun and easy to do—try this method on your next project!

 A terrific idea!
 Thanks for sharing it.
 It will make it easier to store those small amounts of yarn you would like to keep instead of discarding them.